FyraLabs-Graveyard/umpkg/README.md

 Packaging scripts for Ultramarine, based on the old makefiles for the Ultramarine release packages.

 `umpkg` is a set of Python scripts that is used for building packages for Ultramarine Linux.
-It is a wrapper around Koji, RPMBuild, and the GitLab API.
+It is a wrapper around Koji, RPMBuild, Mock, and the GitLab API.

-umpkg is inspired by the likes of fedpkg and Rocky Linux's rockybuild.
+umpkg is inspired by the likes of `fedpkg` and Rocky Linux's `rockybuild`, minus the usage of dist-git.

-The idea originally stemmed from Lapis, a seperate RPM build system initially made as an attempt to replace Koji.

 umpkg uses a configuration file called `umpkg.cfg` to define the build environment, specifying where to find the source code, the scripts (or a lack of them) to generate the source files for the package.